dignifiedalpaca/blog/README.md

 Smallblog is very efficient to use, you just have to write your article in a Markdown format, and it's directly online.
 Everything is generated directly by scanning a folder, your blog post is automatically published without any compilation, CI/CD, etc...

-It includes all the features you need for a blog:
+It includes all the features you need for a blog (and more):

 * Easy syntax to write your articles (no need to edit HTML directly)
 * Good SEO (with `robot.txt`, `sitemap.xml`, metadata and good structure)